AJRepo/backupinator/README.md

 -D      Delete files that do not exist on sender
--E      Exclude files   Pattern of files to exclude, can be used more than once -f      Extra flags    Anything else you want to pass to rsync -h      host      A remote host - used to ping first to see if it is up.
-If not used then it will just assume the host is available
--m      CIFS_mount_drive   Sometimes CIFS connections hang to windows servers - this unmounts and remounts all CIFS shares.
+-E      Exclude files   Pattern of files to exclude, can be used more than once -f      Extra flags    Anything else you want to pass to rsync -h      host      A remote host - ping first to see if it is up.
+If not used then assume the host is available -m      CIFS_mount_drive   Sometimes CIFS connections hang to windows servers - this unmounts and remounts all CIFS shares.
 TODO: just operate on the CIFS share specified.
--M      Mountpoint_dir   Check to make sure that dir Mountpoint_dir is a mounted directory.
+-M      Mountpoint_dir: Check that dir Mountpoint_dir is a mounted directory.
 This is to avoid writing to your own disk when expecting it to be a externally attached drive
 -r      Archive directory   What directory to archive to (does not work on FreeBSD) -R      Archive PATTERN   Pattern of files to copy to the archive directory
-        (Archive files are a permanent copy of files that are never deleted) -s      Subject for Email   Something to use on the email subject line -S      Reserved for later: Rsync over ssh (remote rsync now does via rsync:// protocol) -w      Warning Level   Send and alert when the amount of disk used space is above this percentage
+        (Archive files are a permanent copy of files that are never deleted) -s      Subject for Email   Something to use on the email subject line -S      Reserved for later: Rsync over ssh (remote rsync now does via rsync:// protocol) -w      Warning Level   Send an alert if the percent of disk used is above this number
 ```